 The powers of the council were, though extensive, of course subordinate to those of the supreme government.
-These powers were, to make such bye-laws as to the councils should seem meet, for the good rule and government of the borough, and for the prevention and suppression of nuisances, and to and for the prevention and suppression of nuisances, and to appoint fines (limited in amount) for the prevention and suppression of nuisances.
+These powers were, to make such bye-laws as to the councils should seem meet, for the good rule and government of the borough, and for the prevention and suppression of nuisances, and to appoint fines (limited in amount) for the prevention and suppression of nuisances.
 Express authority was given for the maintenance, management, and control of roads and bridges.
+County roads and bridges, however in England were and suppression of nuisances.
+Express authority was given for the maintenance, management, and control of roads and bridges.
 County roads and bridges, however, in England, were, and still are, under the control of the justices in quarter sessions of the particular county.
 To the justices are entrusted general powers as to the assessment and collection of county rates.
-The municipal system proper has not to this day been extended to the counties of England To each council of a borough was of course left the appointment of all the subordinate officers of the corporation.
-It was by the same act provided that all acts to be done by the council of the borough might be done by the be done by the council of the borough might be done by the majority of the members of the council present at the meeting; the whole number present at the meeting not being less than one-third part of the number of the whole council.
-It was not lawful for any member of the council to vote or take part in the discussion of any matter before the council, in which in the discussion of any matter before the council, in which such member was directly or indirectly pecuniarily interested.
+The municipal system proper has not to this day been extended to the counties of England.
+To each council of a borough was of course left the appointment of all the subordinate officers of the corporation.
+It was by the same act provided that all acts to be done by the council of the borough might be done by the majority of the members of the council present at the meeting; the whole number present at the meeting not being less than one-third part of the number of the whole council.
+It was not lawful for any member of the council to vote or take part in the discussion of any matter before the council, in which such member was directly or indirectly pecuniarily interested.
 Such was the municipal system of England in 1835; such it is to this day.
 The Canadian system, though the offspring of that of the mother country, is an improvement upon it, and superior to anything of the kind known in the civilized world.
-The principles of our system are the same as those of the English system, but the application of them is much more extension in this colony, than in the parent state.
-While extensive in this colony than in the parent state. extensive in this colony than in the parent state.
+The principles of our system are the same as those of the English system, but the application of them is much more extensive in this colony than in the parent state.
 While municipal government was in olden times restricted to a few opulent and powerful towns, it is in modern times extended to every city, town and borough in England; and while in England it is as yet restricted to cities, towns and boroughs, it is in Canada extended not only to cities, and towns, but to villages, townships and counties, and in fact to every inch of land in the colony.